The Man from Snowy River II: Plot

 Some years after his dangerous ride down the steep mountain to capture the Brumby mob and regain the colt, Jim Craig, now with a large herd of mountain-bred horses of his own, returns to take up with his woman, Jessica Harrison.
 She is still smitten with him, but opposition from her father, Harrison, is as resolute as ever.
-Further, she also has a rich would-be suitor, Alistair Patton (son of the banker from whom Harrison is seeking a large loan), endeavouring to court her.
+She also has a rich suitor, Alistair Patton (son of the banker from whom Harrison is seeking a large loan), endeavouring to court her.
 Before he returns from Harrison's property to his home, Jim meets an army officer seeking quality horses for the remount service on a regular basis.

-As he realizes Jessica's affections remain for Jim, and that she doesn't "give a damn" about him, Patton jealously and maliciously recruits a gang to steal Jim's horses.
-Jim gives chase and in so doing again rides his horse down the steep mountainside.
-Patton shoots at him; the horse is killed and Jim is injured but manages to recover and resume the pursuit.
-Jim had earlier let the wild stallion which led the Brumbies loose into the wild again; in a twist of fate, the stallion shows itself from the wild at this crucial moment, and Jim finally trains the horse that has been the enigma of the entire district for decades.
-As Jim breaks him in and learns to ride him, they become friends, and together they catch up to Patton and his gang.
+As he realizes that Jessica's affections remain for Jim, Patton recruits a gang to steal Jim's horses.
+Jim gives chase and again rides his horse down the steep mountainside.
+Patton shoots at him; the horse is killed, and Jim is injured but recovers and resumes the pursuit.
+He had earlier let the wild stallion that led the Brumbies loose into the wild again; in a twist of fate, the stallion shows itself at this crucial moment.
+As Jim breaks him in and learns to ride him, they become friends, and they catch up to Patton and his gang.

-Harrison has also relented during this time, and he eventually joins with Jim and his friends to hunt down Patton and his gang.
-Jim wins a man-to-man duel with Patton, and Harrison gives his blessing for Jim to marry Jessica.
+Harrison has also relented during this time, and he joins with Jim and his friends to hunt down Patton and his gang.
+Jim wins a duel with Patton, and Harrison gives his blessing for Jim to marry Jessica.